Suryaeshwaran/PySpark-Learning/Day06.md

 #### Why PySpark?
 - The primary **purpose** of PySpark is to **enable processing of large-scale datasets in real-time** across a distributed computing environment **using Python.**
 - PySpark **provides an interface for interacting with Spark's core functionalities,** such as working with Resilient Distributed Datasets (RDDs) and DataFrames, using the Python programming language.

+### Key Components of PySpark

+- **RDDs (Resilient Distributed Datasets):**
+	- RDDs are the fundamental data structure in Spark.
+	- They are immutable(unchangeable) distributed collections of objects that can be processed in parallel.
+- **DataFrames:**
+	- DataFrames are similar to RDDs but with additional features like named columns, and support for a wide range of data sources.
+	- They are similar to tables in a relational database and provide a higher-level abstraction for data manipulation.
+- **Spark SQL:**
+	- This module allows you to execute SQL queries on DataFrames and RDDs.
+	- It provides a programming abstraction called DataFrame and can also act as a distributed SQL query engine.
+- **MLlib (Machine Learning Library):**
+	- MLlib is Spark's scalable machine learning library, offering various algorithms and utilities for classification, regression, clustering, collaborative filtering, and more.
+- **Spark Streaming:**
+	- Spark Streaming enables real-time data processing and stream processing.
+	- It allows you to process live data streams and update results in real-time.

+###  Features of PySpark

+- **Integration with Spark:−**
+	- PySpark is tightly integrated with Apache Spark, allowing seamless data processing and analysis using Python Programming.
+- **Real-time Processing:−**
+	- It enables real-time processing of large-scale datasets.
+- **Ease of Use:−**
+	- PySpark simplifies complex data processing tasks using Python's simple syntax and extensive libraries.
+- **Interactive Shell:−**
+	- PySpark offers an interactive shell for real-time data analysis and experimentation.
+- **Machine Learning:−**
+	- It includes MLlib, a scalable machine learning library.
+- **Data Sources:−**
+	- PySpark can read data from various sources, including HDFS, S3, HBase, and more.
+- **Partitioning:−**
+	- Efficiently partitions data to enhance processing speed and efficiency.

+### Applications of PySpark

+PySpark is widely used in various applications, including −

+- **Data Analysis−** Analysing large datasets to extract meaningful information.
+- **Machine Learning−** Implementing machine learning algorithms for predictive analytics.
+- **Data Streaming−** Processing streaming data in real-time.
+- **Data Engineering−** Managing and transforming big data for various use cases.